 Fixed equipment, such as casework, a fume hood, a large autoclave, or biological safety cabinet, is an allowable A&R charge.
 Furnishings and movable equipment are not allowable as A&R costs.
 Additional information on alteration and renovation costs can be found in the NIHGPS 7.9.1.

-May grantees use equipment acquired with NIH funds to provide services to non-federal organizations?
 Yes.
 However, nonexempt grantees are specifically prohibited from doing so for a fee that is less than private companies charge for equivalent services, unless specifically authorized by Federal statute, for so long as the Federal Government retains an interest in the equipment.
 For both exempt and nonexempt grantees, user charges will accrue as program income and must be reported on the Federal Financial Report (SF 425).
 (45 CFR Part 74.34(b)(1) and 74.24)

 Depreciation or use charges on equipment are an allowable cost, but not normally allocable as a direct cost to a grant.
 Such charges are usually included in the organization's indirect cost base for determination of its indirect cost rate.
 Depreciation or use charges on equipment acquired under a federally supported project are unallowable. (see NIHGPS 7.3)

 Normally these costs are included in the organization's indirect cost base, but may be allocable as a direct cost if this manner of charging is the normal organizational policy, consistently applied regardless of the source of funds. (see NIHGPS 7.9.1)

 The grantee is responsible for maintaining an internal control system to insure adequate safeguards to prevent loss, damage, or theft of equipment purchased with NIH grant funds.
 If such a system does not exist or is lacking in any way, the grantee must implement any necessary corrective actions.